 Changing our name to Choral Arts Philadelphia in 2009, signaled a new direction as the ensemble has been transformed into a chamber size choir to achieve greater vocal flexibility to perform both the early and modern music repertoire.

-Most recently, we have commissioned and premiered choral works by such acclaimed composers as David Ludwig, Kile Smith, Mark Rimple, Riho Maimets, Melissa Dunphy, Daniel Shapiro, Anthony Mosakowski, Andrew Lipke, and David Carpenter.
-We produced two recordings: "Handel Messiah" (in collaboration with Tempesta di Mare) and "Choral Music of David Ludwig".
+Choral Arts has commissioned and premiered choral works by such acclaimed composers as David Ludwig, Kile Smith, Mark Rimple, Riho Maimets, Melissa Dunphy, Daniel Shapiro, Anthony Mosakowski, Andrew Lipke, and David Carpenter.
+CAP has produced two recordings: "Handel Messiah" (in collaboration with Tempesta di Mare) and "Choral Music of David Ludwig".

 In 2016-2017, with major support from the Pew Center for Arts & Heritage, Choral Arts presented an unprecedented project "1734-1735: A Season in the Life of J.S.
 Bach" which featured a cycle of 18 season-related cantatas of J.S.
 Bach sung weekly in nine consecutive programs.